desuk/desuk.github.io/content/_index.md

 More details on how to view and participate are on the [Uptown Lockdown]({{<relref uptown_lockdown>}}) page.

+## Chat to us

+We're chatting online using Discord - join us at https://discord.gg/efQNUMa.

 ## 2020 AGM

 The DESUK Annual General Meeting had been scheduled for Saturday, 2 May 2020.
 In view of the current health uncertainty  this meeting will not take place, nor can we give any indication of an alternative time.